Winael/Notes/md/Ubuntu/Snappy/how-to-build-a-snapp-from-a-github-project-by-a-noob-for-the-noobs.md

 That seems pretty simple.
 So now how we could snapp it ?

+## How works the app ?

+Don't be in a hurry, before to snapp the app, we'll have to know how it works.

+So I the procedure said, to launch etherpad-lite, we have to run `bin/run.sh`.
+But what does this script shell ?

 ## The `snapcraft.yaml` file

 So, first of all, we'll need to create a folder etherpad-lite, where we will build our snapp and move in there.